JLCode-tech/F5-SP-Hands-on-Lab/docs/intro.rst

 Lab Topology
 ------------

-All pre-built environments implement the :ref:`lab-topology` shown below.
+All pre-built environments implement the :ref:`_static/lab-topology` shown below.

 The following table lists VLANS, IP Addresses and Credentials for all